top of page

 What this meant on the ground: discount windows narrowed in the best locations and for “easy to finance / easy to resell” properties (good micro-location, sensible layout, solid building, clear documentation).
 However, substantial stock still required extensive negotiation—especially homes with poor energy performance or unclear capex risk.

 Property prices in Germany varied across regions.
-Urban areas continued to see high demand, leading to increased prices.
+Urban areas continued to see high demand, driving up prices.
 Suburban and rural areas became more attractive due to remote work trends.
 Overall, the market stabilised compared to previous years, but localised fluctuations persist.

 Financing Conditions